DRpandaMD/gcp-certified-associate-cloud-engineer-2020/GoogleKubernetesEngine/GoogleKubernetesEngine.md

 * every pod gets its own IP

+* CNI plugin

 ### Kubernetes Service Fundamentals

 * enter Stable network abstraction

-* every service gets a name and IP -- they are stable
+* every service gets a name and IP -- they are stable, never changes

 * services are auto registered in coreDNS